amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .language-python}

+> ## Python Syntax: Function arguments `( )`
+>
+> Data that will be used by a function is placed within parentheses `(` `)` immediately after the function name.
+> If a function uses more than argument, each argument is separated by a comma.
+> Arguments can be anything, including strings, lists, variables that hold strings, and other functions.
+{: .callout}

+We've successfully listed the absolute path for every file in our directory.
-Again, the reason for taking this extra step—joining together path elements to create absolute paths for each file being surveyed—is to position Python to "do things" (gather metadata, group according to specs, transcode, etc.).
+The reason for taking this extra step—joining together path elements to create absolute paths for each file being surveyed—is to position Python to "do things" (gather metadata, group according to specs, transcode, etc.).
-Python must know where objects are living within a file system in order to find and execute processes on them.

 #### Lists in Python